A Guide To Chemical Delignification

 Spotting and Managing Delignification

 Chemical delignification can be identified by a professional inspector or roofer.
+The severity is typically graded from a light “hairy” appearance to a brittle, “sugary” texture where the timber crumbles easily.
 Signs include:

 • Discolouration or staining on the timber surface